 The most important thing you need to do before you start betting on the EFL Cup is to find a football bookmaker that is legal, regulated, and licensed.
 Locating a bookie that checks all those marks isn’t difficult, but you also must keep in mind the quality of the Carabao Cup odds and the wagering markets it provides.

 Some of the most popular EFL Cup betting sites include William Hill and Paddy Power, 2 highly reputable British bookies with excellent promotions and bonuses on Carabao Cup betting odds.
 And while the 2 bookies are widely known as excellent choices for wagering on English football leagues, there are more great betting sites to check out.

 Offers & Promotions

 Suppose you wish to bet on the EFL Cup.
-In that case, it makes sense to find a football bookmaker to have a more generous selection of football betting markets because soccer bookies offer more promotions and bonuses on football games.
+In that case, finding a football bookmaker with a more generous selection of football betting markets makes sense because soccer bookies offer more promotions and bonuses on football games.

 EFL Cup Odds